Daniel-J-S/seir-flex-426/src/course-materials/frontend-fundamentals/week-2/day-1/labs/guess-the-number-game-lab.md

 > Note that `numGuesses` has been removed because you will be adding a `prevGuesses` array whose length can be used to obtain the number of guesses when needed.

-3. To begin running your code and checking its output, go ahead and load `index.html` in your browser.
+3. To begin running your code and checking its output, click the `[run]` button.

 ## Features